peteykun/codemart_neo/readme.md

-# Game of Zones
+# CodeMart Neo

-This is a web app to host a capture-the-flag style coding competition.
+This is a web app to host a coding competition that allows buying and selling of code snippets.

 * Has a full-featured admin panel.

 * Features Google Code Jam-like program testing, with runtime input and output generation.

-* Comes with a Pokémon-inspired skin that can be swapped out for a different one, and a modular, fully configurable introduction video for registration.

 # Installation